osisoft/PI-Adapter/V1/Troubleshooting/troubleshoot-the-adapter.md

 Perform the following steps to determine if a connection to the PI Web API endpoint exists:

 1. Open PI Web API.
-2. Select the OmfEgress component of your adapter, for example *GVAdapterUbuntu.OpcUa.OmfEgress*.
+2. Select the OmfEgress component of your adapter, for example *GVAdapterUbuntu.\<AdapterName\>.OmfEgress*.
 3. Make sure that the following PI points have been created for your egress endpoint:
     - **DeviceStatus**
     - **NextHealthMessageExpected**